autonity/docs.autonity.org/concepts/validator/index.md

 Stake is bonded and redeemed by Newton holders submitting transaction requests to the Autonity Protocol Contract.
 These requests are recorded in state on submission as `BondingRequest` and `UnbondingRequest` data structures in the Autonity Protocol Contract state, but there is a temporal delay in effect.
 Voting power cannot change mid-epoch and so staking transitions are applied at epoch end before the next committee selection is run.

-Stake is bonded by submitting a bonding request transaction to the `bond()` function and redeemed by the converse, to the `unbond()` function.
-In the bonding scenario, liquid newton is minted for [delegated](/glossary/#delegated) stake and the Validator's total bonded stake amount updated in the final block of the epoch.
-Stake redemption by contrast is an incremental process: liquid newton for [delegated](/glossary/#delegated) stake is burned immediately on processing of the `unbond()` function call, the validator's total bonded stake amount is updated at epoch end, the newton is issued (i.e. minted) to the staker at the end of the unbonding period.
-If the unbonding request is included in block `T`, then actual unbonding is then executed at `T` + `unbondingPeriod` + remainder of the epoch in which the unbonding period falls.
-At this point, the staker's due newton is minted to them.
+Stake is bonded by submitting a bonding request transaction to the [`bond()`](/reference/api/aut/#bond) function and redeemed by the converse, a transaction to the [`unbond()`](/reference/api/aut/#unbond) function.
+Bonding and unbonding is an incremental process.

+In the case of bonding: newton for the stake [delegation](/glossary/#delegation) amount is burned immediately on processing of the `bond()` function call and the corresponding amount of Newton is deducted from the stake delegator's Newton account balance.
+If the bonding request is included in block `T`, then actual bonding is executed at epoch end, i.e. `T` + remainder of the epoch.
+The validator's total bonded stake amount is then updated at epoch end when the staking transition is applied.
+When bonding liquid newton is minted for [delegated](/glossary/#delegated) stake only.
+The liquid newton is minted to the stake delegator's account at epoch end per the NTN-LNTN conversion rate for the validator (see [Staking, Liquid Newton](/concepts/staking/#liquid-newton)).
+Liquid newton is not minted for [self-bonded](/glossary/#self-bonded) stake.

+In the case of unbonding: if the unbonding request is included in block `T`, then actual unbonding is then executed at `T` + [`unbondingPeriod`](/concepts/staking/#unbondingperiod) + remainder of the [`epoch`](/concepts/staking/#epoch) in which the unbonding period falls.
+At this point, the staker's due newton is redeemed and minted to the staker.
+The redemption flow varies depending on whether the unbonding is for [self-bonded](/glossary/#self-bonded) or [delegated](/glossary/#delegated) stake:

+- For [self-bonded](/glossary/#self-bonded) stake, the unbonding request amount is stated in NTN and that amount of newton is redeemed at epoch end after unbonding period expiry.
+- For [delegated](/glossary/#delegated) stake, the unbonding request amount is stated in LNTN and the amount of newton redeemed depends upon the NTN-LNTN conversion rate for the validator (see [Staking, Liquid Newton](/concepts/staking/#liquid-newton)).
+At the end of the [`epoch`](/concepts/staking/#epoch) in which the [`unbond()`](/reference/api/aut/#unbond) transaction was processed the Liquid Newton is burned and the validator's total bonded stake amount is reduced.
+The due amount of newton is redeemed at epoch end after unbonding period expiry.

 ## Validator economics